akanieski/blog/content/post/ado-simple-servicenow-validator.md

 way of validating a change control number during a pipeline's execution, please find below a simple `Task` template that can be used to validte change controls in service now.

+**Note: We could improve the below by switching from Basic auth to OAuth.
+Perhaps in a future post I can provide an example**

 ```
 parameters:
 - name: changeControlNumber